Here's some common fatal mistakes made when planting and caring for young tube citrus trees.

 There is a lot of information generally spread that overwatering is bad for citrus trees, and this is true.
 However, this is not as applicable when the trees are grown in a container and it has proper drainage.
 You do not want over water the soil and allow the roots to rot, especially in cold weather or if the tree is indoors and you are using a garden saucer.

-During the first month after planting you should water at the base of the trunk so that you completely wet the roots daily for at least one month, then follow our care guide instructions.
+During the first month after planting you should water at the base of the trunk so that you completely wet the roots daily for at least one month.

 If you are keeping your tree in an area with extreme heat, especially in the back of a car or a garage where the temperature may go above 120°, be very careful as your tree may die in less than a day.

 Ice packs or ice cubes directly on the soil will be helpful in these situations.
 Also, make sure to aggressively water the tree during these times to prevent tree death.

 At temperatures above 90°, it is nice to give your tree a bit of partial shade, although they will do well even in 100° plus weather with direct sunlight as long as you are watering sufficiently.